-The Upstart Crow opened at the Gielgud Theatre in February 2020 to an array of glowing reviews and sold out performances.
-Then Covid hit and theatres were forced to close for the first lockdown.
+The production originally opened at the Gielgud Theatre in February 2020 to an array of glowing reviews and sold-out performances.
+Then Covid hit and theatres were forced to close.
+Now one plague and an Olivier Award nomination later, this all-new comedy written by Ben Elton and directed by Sean Foley is back.

 ‘Tis 1605 and England’s greatest playwright is in trouble.
 Will Shakespeare has produced just two plays; Measure for Measure, which according to King James was incomprehensible bollingbrokes by any measure, and All’s Well That End’s Well which didn’t even end well.
 Will desperately needs to maketh a brilliant new play to bolster his reputation and avoid being cast aside by King and country.
 But Will’s personal life is encountering more dramatic twists and turns than any theatrical story he can conjure.
 How the futtock can a Bard be expected to find a plot for a play whilst his daughters run amok and his house is used as refuge for any old waif and stray.
 As time runs out, can Will hold on to his dream of being recognised now and for all time, as indisputably the greatest writer that ever lived, or will family woes thwart Will’s chances of producing his masterwork?